jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - After selecting a control baseline, orgs fine-tune with tailoring and scoping processes; a big part of the tailoring process is aligning controls with an org's specific security requirements
   - **Tailoring**: refers to modifying the list of security controls within a baseline to align with the org's mission
     - includes the following activities:
-      - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements
+      - identifying and designating common controls; specification of organization-defined parameters in the security controls via explicit assignment and selection statements
       - applying scoping guidance/considerations
       - selecting/specifying compensating controls
       - assigning control values